 23. Limited use of videos in marketing strategies

-Videos rule the web, and we marketers better get with the program.
+Videos rule the web, and marketers not taking advantage of them is a common digital marketing mistake.
 The growth of YouTube and Vimeo, and the explosion of video aggregators like DailyMotion, simply mean that more people are watching videos than ever before.
-So it’s clear that video is the future, and today’s marketers had better get on board.
-But there’s a catch:
+So, it’s clear that video is the future of digital marketing.

 24. Selling the ‘product’ instead of the story

 Brand-building is about identity.
-It tries to create a long-term bond between you and your customers by giving them something to believe in.
+It creates a long-term bond between you and your customers by giving them something to believe in.
 Brand-building is not advertising.
 Advertising is mainly about selling something.
 Brand-building is about giving something.

 Thus, focus on selling your brand story and creating long-term relationships with your customer instead of selling them just products.

 Most businesses don’t track their ROI.
 Marketing is an expense, and expenses must be paid whether they’re successful or not.
 But marketing is a cost just like any other.
 If it’s successful, it costs less; if it’s unsuccessful, it costs more.
 So, it’s crucial to keep track of it.